bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 For example, when I started many of the tests, they needed to create output scripts, like for target addresses where you send the coins to.
 And in order to do that, they would just manually push together the bare opcode of pay-to-public-key hash scripts and so on.
 So one of my PRs was to just create some helpers that you just say p2 bkh script and you pass the public key and the test reader then doesn't have to bother with these bare op scripts, which is maybe interesting but not in the context of a test that does something completely unrelated.
-And there are many, it's more like making the life of the test writer and also the reader, not having to care about all those unnecessary churn easier.
+It's more like making the life of the test writer and also the reader, not having to care about all those unnecessary churn easier.
 Another example is the mini wallet.
 So we have our own small wallet implementation in the test framework and there was a huge issue for letting the functional tests use that in order to not depend on Bitcoin Core's wallet anymore, because the long-term goal is to split those apart, so the wallet should be a separate process.
 Right now, everything is entangled in one huge binary.
 I think Russ Yanofsky has a PR open for the separation of that.
-So it's, yeah, most of the work I did was mostly to, to get the tests on point that they don't include stuff that are not supposed to test.
+Most of the work I did was mostly to get the tests on point that they don't include stuff that are not supposed to test.
-And yeah.

 Mike Schmidt: 00:10:59

-I can echo your sentiment about the test framework being a good, approachable way to start interacting with the Bitcoin Core code base in that we had a, for myself personally, we put together the Bitcoin Optech workshop that was doing taproot before taproot was activated.
+I can echo your sentiment about the test framework being a good, approachable way to start interacting with the Bitcoin Core code base in that, for myself personally, we put together the Bitcoin Optech workshop that was doing Taproot before Taproot was activated.
-Workshop that you was doing before Taproot was activated.
 So there's a modified Bitcoin core instance.
-And we had, we built the workshop that we did for Taproot using the test framework.
+We built the workshop that we did for Taproot using the test framework.
 And I think, yes, it's much more approachable to start interacting and doing things when you can spin up some nodes and start mining and sending bitcoins around.

 Sebastian Falbesoner: 00:11:44